sovity/dataspace-portal/docs/product/user-documentation/Manage Data Space components.md

 ![provide-central-component](images/provide-central-component.png)

-To register a central component in the Authority Portal all fields of the mask must be submitted.
+To register a central component in the Data Space Portal all fields of the mask must be submitted.
 After clicking on the register button the list of central components appears, where the added central component can be found.

 #### 3. Assign Operator Admin role to users within own organization